benkuper/Spout-AfterEffects/README.md

 The After Effects plugin for sending textures to Spout enabled apps.

+### Installation
+- SpoutSender.aex should be placed in the Plug-ins folder of After Effects
+- If you get an error when starting AE, you should either place the 2 .dll files in the root folder of After Effects (the folder containing AfterFX.exe), or place them in a separate folder and add this folder to the PATH environment variable.

 ### Notes
 - The plugin has been compiled against the After Effects CC SDK, and has not been tested with other versions than AE CC.